beeware/toga/docs/reference/api/resources/command.rst

 It doesn't matter what order you add commands to the app - the group, section and order will be used to display the commands in the right order.

+If a command is added to a toolbar, it will automatically be added to the app as well.
+It isn't possible to have functionality exposed on a toolbar that isn't also exposed by the app.
+So, ``cmd2`` will be added to the app, even though it wasn't explicitly added to the app commands.

 Reference
 ---------